Derescio/smartclock/docs/TECHNICAL.md

 export * from './auth'
 export * from './clock'
 export * from './team'
+export * from './schedules'
+export * from './timesheets'
+export * from './teams'
+export * from './employees'
 export * from './locations'
 export * from './organizations'
 ```